sievertsm/ML_CS6350/README.md

 ## Support Vector Machine

 The support vector machine classes can be imported from svm.py.
 There are two classes available to import SVM in the primal and dual domains.
 SVM in the primal domain utilizes stochastic gradient descent to minimize the SVM loss.
 The dual form uses scipy to minimize the loss for the optimal solution.
 In the dual form both a linear and Gaussian kernel are available.

+## Logistic Regression

+The LogisticRegression class can be imported from logistic_regression.py.
+Either maximum likelihood (ML) or maximum a posteriori (MAP) can be selected as the objective function.

+## Neural Network

+The ArtificialNeuralNet class can be imported from ann.py.
+This class implements a fully-connected neural network with an arbitrary depth and width.